themanyone/whisper_dictation/README.md

 # Whisper Dictation

-Offline, privacy-focused voice typing, AI voice chat, voice control, with under 4 gigs of VRAM!
+Offline, privacy-focused, hands-free voice typing, AI voice chat, voice control, with under 4 gigs of VRAM!

 - Listens and types quickly with `whisper-jax`,
+- Hands-free, text appears under mouse cursor,
 - Translates other languages into English,
 - Launches & controls apps, with `pyautogui`,
 - Communicates with OpenAI `ChatGPT` or a private chat server (included).